Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 Python can raise exceptions under the hood... and other packages and tests can raise exceptions...

 We can too!
 We use the `raise` keyword.
-We pair the `raise` keyword with the exception class (type) that we are expecting.
+We pair the `raise` keyword with the exception class name (type) that we want to report.

 ```python
 x = -1